pnkraemer/probdiffeq/docs/dev_docs/public_api.md

 * `implementations.recipes.py`
 * `implementations.cubature.py`

-Exceptions from this rule are all functions and classes  that are marked as `warning: highly experimental`, e.g., `taylor.taylor_mode_doubling_fn`.
+Exceptions of this rule are all functions and class-creators that are marked as `warning: highly experimental`, e.g., `taylor.taylor_mode_doubling_fn`.

 Breaking changes in these public modules are officially considered breaking changes.
 This means that the minor version number is increased according the the rules of semantic versioning